-Ward is the owner/ manager of the Center Veterinary & Reproductive Services and serves in a consultative role at Center Ranch and Ward Animal Hospital.
-He does nutrition consulting at major ranches including 6666 Ranch, EE Ranches, Time McQuay Stables and Hartman Equine Reproduction Center.
-Ward does nutrition consultative work with equine veterinary practices including Texas A & M University Large Animal Hospital, Lone Star Park Equine Hospital, Brazos Valley Equine Hospital, Elgin Veterinary Hospital, Premier Equine Veterinary Services, Hill Country Veterinary Hospital and Retama Equine Hospital.
+Ward is the manager of Center Veterinary & Reproduction Services and serves in a consultative role at Center Ranch and Ward Animal Hospital.
+He does nutrition consulting at major ranches including 6666 Ranch, EE Ranches, Noble Equine Reproduction, Sterling Ranch and Hartman Equine Reproduction Center.
+Ward does nutrition consultative work with equine veterinary practices including Texas A&M University Large Animal Hospital, Lone Star Park Equine Hospital, Brazos Valley Equine Hospital, Elgin Veterinary Hospital, Premier Equine Veterinary Services, Hill Country Veterinary Hospital and Retama Equine Hospital.